JonghyeokPark/Flashalloc-Cosmos/README.md

 ## Project Structure
 - `Flashalloc` is Cosmos+ OpenSSD firmware source code which implements the Flashalloc interface for flash storages
 - `Multistream` is multi-stream prototype for Cosmos+ OpenSSD supporting eight stream-ids
+- `host` is very simple host application example for testing a flashalloc command
 -  More details are illustrated in our paper.

 ## Build